 |Title:||Sarah Bolick Smith Distinguished Professor of Music / Director of Bands

 School of Music Room 117

-Equally at home conducting wind ensembles and symphony orchestras, Scott Weiss maintains an active international conducting schedule, particularly in Asia where he has performed throughout China and Taiwan.
-Recent appearances include critically-acclaimed concerts with the Shenzhen Symphony Orchestra, the Nanchang Philharmonic, the Shandong Symphony Orchestra, the Mongolia Symphony Orchestra, and the Jianxi Symphony Orchestra.
-He has also conducted and taught at the Shanghai Conservatory of Music and at the Central Conservatory of Music in Beijing.
-Closer to home, Scott Weiss regularly conducts all-state bands, intercollegiate bands, and high school honor bands throughout North America, and he has been featured as a guest conductor with The United States Army Band and the United States Coast Guard Band.
+Equally at home conducting wind ensembles and symphony orchestras, Scott Weiss maintains an active international conducting schedule.
+Recent appearances include critically-acclaimed concerts with the Shenzhen Symphony Orchestra, the Hunan Symphony Orchestra, the Nanchang Philharmonic, the Shandong Symphony Orchestra, and the Inner Mongolia Symphony Orchestra.
+He has also been an artist-in-residence at leading music schools around the world, including the Central Conservatory of Music (Beijing), the Shanghai Conservatory of Music, and the University of Western Australia.

 Dr. Weiss earned an undergraduate degree in trumpet performance from the Indiana University Jacobs School of Music and both a master’s and a doctorate from the University of Illinois.
-He is a member of the College Band Directors National Association and the American Bandmasters Association, and he is currently on the board of directors for the National Band Association.
+He is the recipient of multiple teaching awards, and former conducting students of his hold major conducting and academic posts throughout the world.